 With the MarineTraffic solution, you can first upload your passage plan on our Live Map, and then compare it with the actual route the vessel has taken.

-These are the eight tools and services, all of which combine into one powerful source of reliable data for users to be able to make better-informed decisions.
+These are the nine tools and services, all of which combine into one powerful source of reliable data for users to be able to make better-informed decisions.
 With Fleet Operations Solution, you can:

 ➔ MONITOR your vessel as it crosses the oceans